July 26, 2017

 Part of what makes these scenarios so commonplace is an outdated way of approaching distribution network design and upgrades.
 Utilities can no longer stop at the transmission level in envisioning the utility grid as a network.
 For elevated levels of DER penetration to become sustainable, the network platform mentality must percolate down to the distribution level.

-Infrastructure upgrades.
 Think of the transmission system as a freeway designed for one-way traffic flow, where substations are off-ramps to the smaller feeder roads that represent the distribution system.
-With the rise of DER generation on these distribution circuits, traffic suddenly wants to flow backward onto the freeway.
+With the rise of DER generation on these distribution circuits, traffic suddenly wants to flow back onto the freeway.
 This two-way traffic flow disrupts the system, causing congestion as well as reliability and safety concerns.
 To mitigate these problems, the system operator must begin an extensive infrastructure upgrade process to convert each of these off-ramps into combination on- and off-ramps.
-The process is costly and time consuming; we have all experienced how freeway upgrades tend to make traffic worse before it gets better.
+The process is costly and time-consuming; we have all experienced how freeway upgrades tend to make traffic worse before it gets better.

 This is analogous to the interconnection challenges in California today, with one big traffic jam of DER generation projects all trying to get on the same freeway at the same time.
 This situation leads to frustrated customers and impatient solar companies.
 It is unfair, however, to place the blame for the problem on the IOUs.
 Increased participation in the NEMA tariff program has resulted in an ever-increasing number of applications to interconnect.
 Compounding the problem, the amount of DER generation simply overwhelms the existing distribution system.
 When I asked CALSEIA’s Heavner which specific area seems to be the most congested, he responded: “California.”